IAB Safety Office

 - If you are not working directly with minors (not an “authorized adult”) complete: Shine a light accessed through the EduRisk Learning Portal.

-- If you are an “authorized adult” (working directly with minors) complete: Protection of Minors-Duty to Report: Mandated Reporter found on myUA and one additional training based on your role (see the spreadsheet linked from the EHSRM training webpage).
+- If you are an “authorized adult” (working directly with minors) complete: Protection of Minors-Duty to Report: Mandated Reporter found on myUA and one additional training based on your role (see the EHSRM training webpage).
 Trainings for “authorized adults” are required annually.
 These are found in myUA under Tier 2 – Position Required Training or by searching for the training using the search bar in myUA.
 Log into myUA, click My Community, then Learning Library, select Type, and then Tier 2 – Position Required Training.

 - Employees need two additional trainings found in myUA (Log into myUA, click My Community, then Learning library, select Type, and then Tier 1: UA Employee Required Training.)
 UA’s statewide administration may change these requirements without notice.